⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Unfortunately, as is the case with many things, SSR isn’t all sunshine and rainbows, and it does have a few drawbacks that need to be taken into account.

-• SSR is notably slower at displaying a page than SSG is.
-Vercel even documents this in the Next.js documentation.
-This is all because SSR generates each page per request where SSG can move that entire process to the site build, before user requests are made.
+• SSR is slower at displaying a page than SSG.
+This is because SSR generates each page per request where SSG can move that entire process to the site build time before user requests are made.
 During the generation process, there are also external factors that could influence your page loading speed like fetching data from external APIs.
 If the APIs are slow to respond, your page generation and in turn loading times will suffer.

 • Similar to the last point, using SSR will lead to higher TTFB (Time to First Byte) metrics.
 This is because this metric and some other Core Web Vitals metrics are measured on the initial page rendering and loading times.